 When you get a strike continue trolling at that depth.
-In shallow water at around five meters you will get strikes without the fish showing on the sounder.
-At this depth I find it is best to get plenty of line out (70 meters or more).
-Fish will move out from under your hull in shallower water.
+In shallow water, at around five meters you will get strikes without the fish showing on the sounder.
+At this depth, I find it is best to get plenty of line out (70 meters or more).
+Fish will move out from under your hull in the shallower water.
 A longer line means they are more likely to see your lure after you have passed by.

 The best depth to troll will also depend on weather conditions and time of day.
 Generally the calmer the lake, and brighter the weather, the deeper the fish.
 We have made some of our best catches at the Lake Coleridge High Country Opening Weekend in water less than 5 meters deep without the aid of a down-rigger.
 The wind was blowing, the sky was overcast and very gloomy.
 It was also raining steadily.
 These are poor conditions for fishermen but great conditions for fishing.
 At times like these fish are more likely to be feed near the surface close to shore.

 I well remember a mid-winter trip to the Ahuriri Arm of Lake Bemore at the invitation of the Woolston Working Men’s Club Fishing Section.
 They hold an annual fishing competition there against members of the Canterbury Anglers Club.
 Together these guys have an enormous wealth of collective fishing knowledge accumulated over many lifetimes.
 The lake was full of fat rainbows but without their knowledge, it would have been difficult to catch them!

 During winter the rainbows cruise the shallows near the mouth of the Ahuriri River.
 At this end of the lake, the water is sparkling clear whereas the remainder of the lake is milky.
 This discolouration is caused by suspended glacial silt.